Teaching kindergarten out of her home was not the way Sarath Kraus imagined her son, Roman, reaching that big milestone.

 - Vegas PBS has instructional and online educational resources available for families

-- Clark County Library District offers a library e-card to check out books and movies online, free online tutoring, a comprehensive list of resources available with a library card, and a YouTube channel with educational video content
+- Clark County Library District offers a library e-card to check out books and movies online, free online tutoring, and a YouTube channel with educational video content

 - Understanding Coronavirus for Children webinar (for grades K-6)